amusecode/amuse/doc/reference/particle_attributes.rst

 Particle attributes are defined in the :py:mod:`amuse.datamodel.particle_attributes`.
-These attributes can be accesed in two ways, on the particle(s) or as a function imported from the module.
+These attributes can be accessed in two ways, on the particle(s) or as a function imported from the module.
 When accessed on the particles, the first parameter (usually called ```particles```) must not be given.